Nancy Nangeroni: Early life and transition

 Nangeroni was born in Boston and raised in Milton, MA.
 For many years, a closeted Nangeroni privately identified as a crossdresser or transvestite, but lived publicly as a cisgender man.
 Later, she moved to Silverlake, Los Angeles.
-When she was 27, she collided with a car while riding her motorcycle.
-The accident left her hospitalized for many weeks.
+When she was 27, she collided with a car while riding her motorcycle, leaving her hospitalized for many weeks.
 This experience led Nangeroni to decide to come out to her family as a transgender woman; while her parents were supportive, she did not immediately begin to live publicly as a woman.

 Upon returning to Boston, Nangeroni subscribed to TAPESTRY, a publication for trans and gender-nonconforming people published by the Tiffany Club and the International Foundation for Gender Education.
 She attended Fantasia Fair in Provincetown, MA and there felt that she was able to live freely as a woman for the first time; after that she became active in the trans and crossdressing community.

 Later life and activism

-Starting in the 1990's, Nangeroni became an activist and leader in the Massachusetts transgender community.
+Starting in the 1990s, Nangeroni became an activist and leader in the Massachusetts transgender community.
 Nangeroni also worked as an electrical engineer until 2004, when a spinal injury forced her to leave the field.
-Since 2017, she has focused on design work and memoir writing.
 In 1998, Nangeroni met her partner Gordene MacKenzie, with whom she produced GenderVision and Gender Talk.
 They lived together in Cambridge, MA, and then Beverly, MA until the mid-2010's.
+Since 2017, she has focused on design work and memoir writing.
 Nangeroni and MacKenzie married in 2018 and currently live in New Mexico.
-Her website details her current work, including membership on the board of the Transgender Resource Center of New Mexico.
+Her website details her current work, including past membership on the board of the Transgender Resource Center of New Mexico.